Do-It-Yourself Credit Repair: The Essential Guide

 Here’s an example.
 Say you owe $5,000 on a credit card with a $10,000 limit.
 You’d be utilizing 50% of your credit.
 But if you got your limit up to $15,000, then your $5,000 balance would only be using 33% of your limit.

-When making the call to your creditor, it helps if you’ve submitted regular timely payments throughout your history with them.
+When making the call to credit card issuers, it helps if you have made regular, timely payments in the past.
 More than likely, they’ll value customer loyalty enough to help your credit line.

 Building your credit history takes a lot of time, but there is a shortcut available.
 You can become an authorized user on a friend or family member’s account who has long-standing, strong credit.
 That credit card account will automatically be added to your credit report in its entirety.